symfony/polyfill/README.md

 - the `str_contains` function introduced in PHP 8.0;
 - the `str_starts_with` and `str_ends_with` functions introduced in PHP 8.0;
 - the `ValueError` class introduced in PHP 8.0;
+- the `UnhandledMatchError` class introduced in PHP 8.0;
 - the `FILTER_VALIDATE_BOOL` constant introduced in PHP 8.0;
 - the `get_resource_id` function introduced in PHP 8.0;